 Question: I can see some products with a cost of 0€ and some with 0.00€.
 What's the difference?

 Products that have been used but are still in the free budget will be displayed as 0€.
 0.00€ will be displayed if there are costs smaller than 1 cent.
 Technically those are still costs that will be invoiced, therefore they are displayed in Enterprise Dashboard.
 You can hide these products by ticking “hide series” options in the legend options of each panel.
+Please note that editing a dashboard or panel is only available for Editor or Admin Users.

 Question: How do you handle S/W time changeover?

 Within Enterprise Dashboard a changeover between summer and winter time is visible on the specific dates by observing the quantity field.
-For example, a machine that is never stopped will have a runtime of 23 hours on the 29th of March 2020 and 25 hours on the 27th of October 2019.
+For example, a machine that is never stopped will have a runtime of 23 hours on the 28th of March 2021 and 25 hours on the 27th of October 2019.

+Below you will find the runtime of a unique machine, which was running 24/7.
+You can clearly see the drop on a S/W time changeover.